Byron-Dowling/4883-Programming-Techniques-Dowling/Assignments/Easy Breezy/ReadME.md

 ### Description:
-Separate Folder dedicated to just the easy question that the main page links too.
+Separate Folder dedicated to just the easy questions that the main page links to.
 The problems are hyperlinked to their respective folders.

 |       #       | UVA #   | Description          | Language | Progress    |
 | :-----------: | --------| -------------------  | -------- | ----------- |